-- Use your hands as little as possible – just gently press the processed dough so that it holds together, flatten into a disk and wrap in plastic wrap before the next step.
+- Use your hands as little as possible or the dough will warm up.
+Just gently press the processed dough until it holds together, flatten into a disk and wrap in baking paper before the next step.

 - Make sure to place the dough in the fridge for half an hour before rolling it out.
 This gives that all important butter some time to get nice and cold again.